Health/Wellness, Patient Blog, Weight Management | Jun 6 2022

 Pair with a protein

 Protein can have the biggest impact on satiety.
-Researchers believe the body burns more energy processing protein compared to carbohydrates or fat.2 Most healthy adults need about 0.8 grams of protein per each kilogram of body weight.
+Researchers believe the body burns more energy processing protein compared to carbohydrates or fat.2 Most healthy adults need about 0.8 grams of protein per kilogram of body weight.
 (1 kg = 2.2 lbs) For someone who weighs 160 lbs, that would be about 60 grams of protein per day.
 Try to choose lean sources of protein such as grilled chicken, eggs, lentils, turkey, beans, or low-fat dairy products.

 Combining the recommendations above for meals or snacks will be the best bet to silence hunger.
-For example, try salmon with sides of whole grain rice and grilled veggies or sliced avocado on whole wheat toast with a couple of hard boiled eggs.
+For example, try salmon with sides of whole grain rice and grilled veggies or sliced avocado on whole wheat toast with a couple of hard-boiled eggs.
 Set yourself up for success and feel empowered to continue without the nag of hunger.

 If you have more questions about this topic, it’s always a great idea to speak with a registered dietitian.
 Registered dietitians are the only credentialed experts qualified to address your unique health questions.